How Much Money Do I Need to Retire?

 Now that we have an idea of how much money we’re going to need to have socked away, where exactly should we…uh…sock it?

-On Monday we’ll dive into Part 3 of our Fundamentals of Early Retirement series, and look at the Extreme Early Retirement Account that Everyone Should Know About, and why this account is a great place to start storing up money.
+In Part 3 of our Fundamentals of Early Retirement series we’ll look at the Extreme Early Retirement Account that Everyone Should Know About, and why this account is a great place to start storing up money.

 Thoughts From Others: